Data Subject Request API Version 1 and 2

 400 |

-Bad Request - malformed JSON or required field missing | The JSON in your request body could be invalid or it could include a syntax error.
-Use a JSON linter to verify your JSON formatting, and make sure your request contains a single array of multiple objects, each with an mpid and action field.
-It is also possible you included an MPID within the identities object for a deletion request; MPIDs cannot be included within the identities object.
-The error message specifies any required fields that are missing. |
+Bad Request - malformed JSON or required field missing. | The JSON in your request body could be invalid or it could include a syntax error.
+Use a JSON linter to verify your JSON formatting, and make sure your request contains a single array of between 1-100 properly formatted deletion objects. |

 401 |

-Unauthorized - authentication missing or invalid | Make sure your API credentials include the Bulk Profile Deletion API, your authorization header is formatted correctly, and that the API key/secret included are correct or that your bearer token is correct. |
+Unauthorized - authentication missing or invalid. | Make sure your authorization header is formatted correctly with a valid API key/secret for your workspace. |

 403 |

-Forbidden - API key/secret are present but not valid | Make sure that the API credentials used to generate your API key/secret or your bearer token include the Bulk Profile Deletion API. |
+Forbidden - API key/secret are present but not valid. | Make sure that the API credentials used are valid for your mParticle workspace. |

 429 |